matt0whitehead/t34TermProject/README.md

 # Description
-This project provides information related to coronavirus cases.
-It utilizes docker with kubernetes to provide an API and a backend.
+The goal of our project is to become more experienced with containers and development environments.
+Within our project scope we will be utilizing containerization to receive, manipulate, and output information related to coronavirus cases.
+This will allow us to not only become more skilled in working with containers, but help us alleviate a multitude of development and compatibility issues.
+Currently constructed is a RESTFUL web server that is able to receive an HTTP request and log the request body to STDOUT.
+Also, a Dockerfile with kubernetes that when built builds a Docker image to provide an API and a backend.
 The API is written in Java with spark.

 # Usage